codegitpro/algorithm-graphic/readme.md

  - Michael Bennet - Managing Director @ Anschutz Investment Company.
 Interested in recruiting and 1:1s.
 ```

-### Internal communication

-After you're satisfied with your matching algorithm, write a human-readable description of how it works to explain to our non-engineer team members.
-This should be relatively short, e.g. 1-2 paragraphs.
-Write this in the file `algorithm_explanation.md`.
-During our interview, we will start our conversation here.

 ## Mission 2: Coordinating